jakes44/skagit-met/README.md

 To run:
 1. Activate the conda environment in the root of this repo (see setup above)
-2. Run from the command line using the following command - be sure to adjust the dates and parameters as needed -  `python hrrr_downloader.py --startDate 2023-02-01 --endDate 2023-02-08 --parameters 'TMP:surface,RH:2 m above ground,WIND:10 m above ground,APCP:surface:0-1 hour acc fcst,DSWRF:surface,DLWRF:surface'`
+2. Run from the command line using the following command - be sure to adjust the dates and parameters as needed -  `pixi run hrrr --startDate 2023-02-01 --endDate 2023-02-08 --parameters 'TMP:surface,RH:2 m above ground,WIND:10 m above ground,APCP:surface:0-1 hour acc fcst,DSWRF:surface,DLWRF:surface'`
-3. For help with parameters, run `python hrrr_downloader.py -h`
+3. For help with parameters, run `pixi run hrrr -h`

 # wrf_downloader script
 This script downloads and formats bulk, downscaled WRF output data from the [UCLA downscaled cmip6 archive](https://dept.atmos.ucla.edu/alexhall/downscaling-cmip6).
 You can read more about the data tiers and various domains [here](https://dept.atmos.ucla.edu/sites/default/files/alexhall/files/aws_tiers_dirstructure_nov22.pdf)